-There will be one examination (a final) scheduled in advance.
-I may give cumulative exams, although I usually exclude specific material.
-The final exam will cover the chapters covered in class as well as in-class discussions and other non-textbook materials.
+Unlike nearly all other college courses, this course does not have any exams, including a final exam.
 Due to time constraints, we will not be able to cover each and every aspect of the textbook readings or other readings for class.
 Nonetheless, you are responsible for all the material (i.e., it is "fair game" for the exam) unless explicitly directed otherwise by the instructor.
 No make-up exams will be given without a signed note from a medical doctor or public safety agency.